JAC4861/adaptive-k-controller/README.md

 ## 1. Overview

-This repository provides the code to study the "task-geometry decoupling" problem and contains an implementation of our proposed **Adaptive-K Controller** applied to Hyperbolic Graph Convolutional Networks (HGCN) [1].
+This repository provides the code to study the "task-geometry decoupling" problem and contains an implementation of our proposed **Adaptive-K Controller** applied to Hyperbolic Graph Convolutional Networks (HGCN).

 The library allows for training and evaluation of the following methods for the **link prediction (`lp`)** task: